-Whether you admire Tanzanite for it’s incredible color, or for the mystical lore around it, the December birthstone is a beautiful reflection of what can be found in nature.
+Whether you admire Tanzanite for its incredible color or the mystical lore around it, the December birthstone is a beautiful reflection of what can be found in nature.

 Turquoise, the iconic blue stone, has an incredibly different timeline than the newer Tanzanite.
 Originally called the jewel of the Orient – Turquoise is believed to have been first been used in northeastern Persia, according to archeologists who discovered the stone in graves dating back to 4000 B.C.
 From here, turquoise made its way around the world, becoming an important stone in Native American culture in both the North and South Americas, specifically around Mexico and the now Southwestern states of the US.
-The difference between Persian Turquoise and American Turquoise can be seen in the variations in patterns: the Persian stone has no dark “veining,” whereas the American stone is loved for it’s natural looking appearance with differing dark marks throughout the blue.
+The difference between Persian Turquoise and American Turquoise can be seen in the variations in patterns: the Persian stone has no dark “veining,” whereas the American stone is loved for its natural-looking appearance with differing dark marks throughout the blue.
 So what is turquoise really?
-It is a hydrous phosphate of copper and aluminium that creates this beautiful stone found in nature.
+It is a hydrous phosphate of copper and aluminum that creates this beautiful stone found in nature.

 The lore associated with Turquoise reflects the symbolism around its color.
 The bright blue has been said to inspire hope, like a clear day’s sky, and bring protection to those who wear it.
 It is also said to bring healing power to those in need, as it is believed to have anti-inflammatory properties that aid in the strengthening of the immune system.
 It has also been a symbol of friendship and relationship building, as it is often given as a gift of connection.

 The rich history of Turquoise is an incredible representation of jewelry’s significance within history -- how human’s for years and years can love, honor, and wear the beautiful stones the earth gives us.